Updated October 30, 2024

 Current Scene+ credit card offers

-The latest promotion on the Scotiabank Passport Visa Infinite Card sees a return of an annual fee waiver in the first year (a saving of $150).
-The sign-up bonus is
+The PREVIOUS promotion (ending July 1, 2024) on the Scotiabank Passport Visa Infinite Card saw an annual fee waiver in the first year (a saving of $150).
+The sign-up bonus was

 Besides having worldwide acceptance as a Visa card, attractive features of the Scotiabank Passport Visa Infinite include